janbodnar/Python-Skolenie/data_types.md

 ## None

 There is another special data type — `None`.
-This data type means non existent, not known, or empty.
+This data type represents a nonexistent, unknown, or empty value.
 It is the sole value of the `NoneType` class. `None` is a built‑in constant that represents the
 absence of a value, a null, or a placeholder.